credibility

 When you save a plot now, the system captures the current map view as a PNG — basemap tiles, track overlays, labels — and writes two sizes into the STAC item directory: 800x600 for the preview pane and 200x150 for the list.
 The thumbnails land as standard STAC assets with "thumbnail" roles, so they’re not a Debrief-specific convention.
 Any STAC client knows what to do with them.

-The catalog browser has a new gallery preview pane.
-Click a plot in the list and the large thumbnail appears on the right.
-Press the arrow keys to move through filtered results.
-Single-click previews; double-click opens.
 For existing plots created before this feature landed, a Playwright-based backfill script automates the web-shell to open each plot, fit the view to visible features, wait for tiles, and capture.

 The list view now shows raster thumbnails inline where they exist.
 The SVG spatial thumbnails remain as the fallback — they render without any prior save — so the list never goes blank.